 Support for Elected Women

 Being in political office can be hard work, lonely and frustrating, but having the empathy and guidance of those who understand and are in the same position can help make it an easier journey.
-We are committed to supporting those who have made their way into political office, so you can access a supportive community to help you during your term and feel supported to stand again.
+Access an understanding community of elected women to help you during your term and feel confident to stand again.

 Coaching